pookjw/NightPatch/README.md

 ## Known bug

 `--fix` option doesn't work on Public macOS; only works for Developer beta and Public beta now.
-It means 10.13.4 works but 10.13.3 doesn't works.
+It means 10.13.4 works but 10.13.3 doesn't work.
 I fixed this issue on NightPatch beta build so if you want to use `--fix` on 10.13.3, try beta build.

 ## Troubleshootings